 Upgrading Windows and Insulation

 Windows play a critical role in energy conservation.
-Replacing old windows with double or triple-pane energy-efficient options can reduce heat loss, which is essential for maintaining indoor temperatures.
+Replacing old windows with double or triple-pane energy-efficient options can reduce heat loss, which matters for maintaining indoor temperatures.
 Low-emissivity (Low-E) glass reflects heat back indoors during winter and keeps it out in summer.

 Proper insulation is equally important.
 Adding insulation in walls and the attic helps to minimize the workload on HVAC systems.
 This not only saves energy but also enhances comfort levels in the home.
 Proper insulation can decrease energy bills by up to 20%.
 Homeowners should consider materials like cellulose or spray foam for maximum efficiency.